 The news comes from the “Famitsu x Dengeki” livestream this past weekend.
 Cave has signed a deal with City Connection to bring some of its arcade releases to modern platforms in what the company is calling the “Multiplatform expansion No. 1.”
 I’d imagine Deathsmiles II is a shoo-in for a PC release with how successful other Cave titles have done on the platform.
 It may also be the first time the game gets localized since its U.S. release on Microsoft’s “Games on Demand” service was left entirely in Japanese.

 I don’t have much experience with Deathsmiles, but I have found that Cave’s back catalog of shmups is quite impressive.
-The company clearly knows how to craft compelling shooters, which should have been evident from Ikaruga.
 The decision to go Xbox 360-exclusive was odd for certain, but I’m happy that these games aren’t getting trapped on Microsoft’s last-generation platform (especially with new devices seemingly on the horizon).
 Despite all its problems, Steam has been a bastion of hope for quirky games like this, so I really don’t expect Deathsmiles II to skip the platform.